gumdropsteve/Harmonia/README.md

         - A private key (used for encrypting & decrypting the votes) is supplied by the `plaintiff` to the `defendant` as a dispute is opened
         - This private key is made public once the voting period has ended
     - Voters are rewarded for "good behavior" and disincentivized from "bad behavior"
-        - Example: Alice rented Lee's apartment in San Clemente for a week and brought her dogs even though the agreement clearly stated "no pets allowed".
+        - Example: Alice rented Lee's apartment for a week and brought her dogs even though the agreement clearly stated "no pets allowed".
 Evidence includes videos from Ring of Alice walking in and out of the apartment with her 2 German Shepherds numerous times over the course of the week, including overnight stays.
         - Example "good behavior": voting Alice is in the wrong
         - Example "bad behavior": voting that Lee is in the wrong; manipulating the system to assist Alice or Lee
 6. The voting period ends, the `plaintiff` and `defendant` decrypt and count the votes, and the private key is made public on chain